An Empirical Approach to Financial Crisis Indicators Based on Random Matrices: Predictive Power

 We kept the rule that states that a red flag is given at a date $t_{0}$ if at least 60\% of the points $[B3B(t), MDD_{H}(t)]$ such that $t \in [t_{0}-100, t_{0}]$ are in the danger zone of the indicator and we obtain the following results (Table 3) for various thresholds of MDD at the horizon 100 days.

 The forecast period is constituted of 3770 trading days.
 For a MDD threshold of 10\% there are 1281 crisis events in the forecast period and Indicator B3B predicts 1201 of them while missing 80 and giving 1083 false positives.
 When the MDD threshold is put at 25\%, there are only 268 crisis events in the forecast period and Indicator B3B predicts all of them while giving 2016 false positives.
 The fact that Indicator B3B does not miss any crisis event characterized by the larger MDD threshold ($\geq 15 \%$) is reassuring from a financial stability point of view: an investor using a trading strategy based on the indicator that we have built would not have been caught off guard by a serious market downturn.
 Of course there are a lot of false positives, especially for the larger crises and there is room for improvement but, as we said in the introduction, the information that there is only a 10\% chance of a serious market event to happen within the next 100 days has tremendous value for market agents.
 False negatives can spell disaster while false positives might merely reduce profit and in that sense Indicator B3B is already very useful for a traditional risk averse investor or a regulator.
-However, if profit maximization is the most important benchmark for a less risk averse investor, then we could say that Indicator B3B performs best for the medium intensity crises (15 \% to 20 \% MDD threshold) because it is there that the proportion of false positives remains smaller while the risk of a false negative is still acceptable.
+However, if profit maximization is the most important benchmark for a less risk averse investor, then we could say that Indicator B3B performs best for the medium intensity crises (15 \% to 20 \% MDD threshold) because it is there that the proportion of false positives remains smaller while the risk of a false negative is still acceptable. \\ \\ The predictive power of the financial crisis indicators developed in this study can also be demonstrated by considering European put options used as a protection tool against market downturns.
+The use of listed options for portfolio structuring had indeed become the norm among portfolio managers and many techniques exist to use those derivatives in order to decrease risk or boost performance, as explained in Bookstaber (1985).
+Bookstaber and Clarke (1981) also explained how using different kinds of put and call options in a portfolio helps set the necessary balance between risk and maximization of return.\\

+Our purpose in this study is not to detail an elaborate structured portfolio but rather to demonstrate the predictive power of our financial crisis indicators, therefore we will limit ourselves to a basic protective-put strategy where the purchase and sale of European put options are merely used as a risk and volatility decreasing techniques.
+The performance of the various test portfolios, while still evidently an important benchmark, is not necessarily optimized like it would have been by, for example, considering more elaborate strategies, like a covered call instead of a protective put.\\